BlueKittyMeow/Emil/characters/klara/profile.md

 - Interest in collection security measures (hidden under concern for what would happen to Emil if he were to collapse while working with biological specimens)
 - Careful attention to institutional hierarchies
 - Gathering of strategic connections
+- Specific questions about preservation of unusual bone formations
+- Interest in the Mutter Museum's collection practices
+- Questions about how rare medical conditions are documented and cataloged
+- Subtle inquiries about the market value of unique anatomical specimens

 ### Final Letter Elements
 - Explanation of her choice